1. SaaSGrid Help Center

 Setting up a Spreadsheet Template 1

 Set your date range and create the spreadsheet.
-You can create additional columns to add future months.
+You can create additional columns to add future months and fill in data with a spreadsheet formula.

-SaasGrid's template comes pre-formatted with a few sections - see below for a description of what to enter into each tab.
+SaasGrid's MRR Waterfall template comes pre-formatted with a few sections - see below for a description of what to enter into each tab.

 You can fill out the templates directly, or add additional tabs to the template (e.g. a P&L or Salesforce export), and write formulas to the Customer Revenue and Expenses tabs.
 While other sheets can have formulas or mappings for your data, SaaSGrid only reads the data on the four default tabs.
-Remember to keep the default tabs and not change their names!
+Please don't change the names of the default tabs!

 Customer Revenue